We Can Help you Graduate High School. Go to College. Get a Degree. Get an Apartment. Find a Job. Build Relationships.

 When & How to Join

 The Scholars Program accepts new students throughout their educational journey.
-Potential new scholars must join at one of three entry points into the program.
+Applicants must:

 - Be a current or former Los Angeles County foster youth who is/was ILP eligible and under the age of 24 years old (including Kin-GAP, ILP eligible legal guardianship, or adoption);